 2. Why is requirement gathering important in QA?

-Requirement gathering ensures testers validate features that align with business goals and user expectations, avoiding costly rework.
+It ensures testers validate features aligned with business goals and user expectations, reducing costly rework later.

 3. How does risk assessment help in testing?

-Risk assessment highlights high-impact areas, helping QA teams prioritize testing where failures could cause the most damage.
+Risk assessment identifies high-impact areas so QA teams can focus testing where failures could cause the most damage.

-4. What role does user journey mapping play in QA?
+4. What role does AI play in discovery and analysis?

 Yes.
 By preventing scope creep and identifying risks early, it reduces rework and optimizes resource allocation.